seansfkelley/passprompt/README.md

 With an argument, prompt for that password specifically.

-Without an argument, maybe prompt for a password at random.
+Without an argument, maybe prompt for passwords at random.
 Will not prompt if `wait` time has not elapsed (see configuration, below), unless `--always` is specified.
+You can prompt for multiple passwords in one go with `-n`.

 #### `passprompt config KEY [VALUE]`